 What we Believe

-We embrace Biblical and Historic Christianity as expressed in the Scriptures of the Old and New Testaments, and as summarized in the Nicene and Apostles’ Creeds.
-Additionally, we affirm the five tenets of the Protestant Reformation: Scripture alone, by grace alone, through faith alone, in Christ alone, and to God alone be the glory.
+We joyfully affirm the faith passed down through the generations across continents, grounded in the Bible—the Old and New Testaments—as the inspired and trustworthy Word of God.
+We stand in agreement with the historic Christian faith expressed in the Nicene and Apostles’ Creeds, and we embrace the five great truths of the Protestant Reformation: Scripture alone, by grace alone, through faith alone, in Christ alone, to the glory of God alone.

 THE BIBLE